Askvoll Municipality: Geography

-Askvoll municipality covers an area of 321 km2.
+Askvoll Municipality covers an area of 321 km2.
 Of this, 254 km2 are on the mainland while the remaining 67 km2 are made up of islands and skerries along its 52 km coastline.
+The highest point in the municipality is the 1303.69 m tall mountain Blægja, located on the border with Sunnfjord Municipality.

-To the west, lies the North Sea, to the north is the municipalities of Flora and Naustdal, to the east are the municipalities of Førde and Gaular, and to the south are the municipalities of Fjaler and Solund.
+To the west, lies the North Sea, to the north is Kinn Municipality, to the northeast and east is Sunnfjord Municipality, and to the south are Fjaler Municipality and Solund Municipality.
 The majority of the municipality is on the mainland between the Førdefjorden (in the north) and the Dalsfjorden (in the south).
 The Bulandet archipelago lies in the westernmost part of the municipality.
 There are many other islands between Bulandet and the mainland, notably Værlandet, Alden, and Atløyna.
-Geita Lighthouse lies on a very small island off the coast of Askvoll.
+Geita Lighthouse lies on a very small island off the coast of Askvoll Municipality.

 Attractions

 Birdlife

 Askvoll has many seabird reserves within the municipality.
 Otherwise mainland Askvoll provides habitat that is typical for the region.
 These however have restrictions, especially during the breeding season.
 One area that is good for birding is the Askvika nature reserve.
 This wetland area has a rich bird life with 69 recorded species.